RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVData: Working with large files
 ----------------------------------------------
-To save on memory and time, pyuvdata supports reading only parts of uvfits files.
+To save on memory and time, pyuvdata supports reading only parts of uvfits and miriad files.

-a) Reading just the header
+a) Reading just the header of a uvfits file
 ****************************
 When only the header info is read in, the UVData object is not fully specified, so only some of the expected attributes are filled out